MatteoGuadrini/Butterfly-Backup/README.md

 The name butterfly, is born precisely because agent-less; like a butterfly takes the pollen from a flower and brings it elsewhere.
 A backup or restore is performed without any iteration responsibility on the part of the final machine.
 The performances are not altered.
-While all the operations of Butterfly Backup are carried out, the impacted machine can continuously work with peace of mind.
+While all the operations of Butterfly Backup are carried out, the impacted machine can continuously work with _peace of mind_.

 ## Follow the project
 See the new features in development through this [link](https://tree.taiga.io/project/matteoguadrini-butterfly-backup/kanban).